A Comprehensive Guide

-If you’re property rich but cash strapped, then you will appreciate how crucial it’s to have the money in place to enjoy your financial freedom and not to get worried about how you will pay for your bills, or your insurance premiums,1 and you can still relish your retirement.
+If you’re property rich but cash strapped, you will appreciate how crucial it’s to have the money in place to enjoy your financial freedom.
+This way, you do not have to worry about how to pay for your bills, or your insurance premiums,1 and you can still relish your retirement.

 However, if you do not have a considerable pension pot or any savings, getting to realise your dreams and retain your lifestyle after retirement could be easier said than done.

-That is where various types of lifetime mortgage come in handy.
-It’s the most popular equity release scheme and works by allowing homeowners over 55 years to acquire the value or ‘equity,’ tied up in their estate as a cash disbursement.
-It enables you to have access to no tax cash to enjoy in retirement – while letting you keep ownership of your home.
+That is where various types of lifetime mortgages come in handy.
+As the most common equity release scheme, it allows homeowners over 55 years to acquire equity tied up in their estate as a cash disbursement.
+It enables you to have access to tax-free cash to enjoy in retirement – while letting you maintain ownership of your home.

-Unlike the residential mortgages which is on a fixed rate, lifetime mortgages run for life.
+Unlike residential mortgages which are on a fixed rate, lifetime mortgages run for life.
 You continue to reside in your property rent-free until you pass away or move into a care facility.
 A lifetime mortgage is an ideal alternative to downsizing.

 How Does This Work?

-True to its name, a lifetime mortgage works by running for life of the owner.
-Unconventionally, no paying are made till the last surviving owner dies.
-That said, most of them today offer you the option of making monthly paying or voluntary paying to regulate the usury from accruing.
+True to its name, a lifetime mortgage works by running for the life of the owner.
+Unconventionally, no payments are made until the last surviving owner dies.
+That said, most of them today offer you the option to make voluntary monthly payments to regulate interest from accruing.

-The interest typically builds up or ‘rolls up’ on this, thus accumulating with time.
+With rolling interest, this means that the interest accumulates with time.
 Anything left after repaying the provider goes to your beneficiaries.

-The funds you receive with lifetime mortgages are also flexible.
-You can choose to take the money as a lump sum or in several smaller chunks, ‘drawdown.’
-In both cases, the cash you release is of no tax, and you get charge usury on your withdrawal.
+The funds you receive with lifetime mortgages are flexible.
+You can choose to take the money as a lump sum or in several smaller chunks, called ‘drawdown.’

 How Much Cash Can You Unlock?
 This all depends on your lender.

 Most use the following criteria:

-- The youngest owner has to be a minimum 55
+- The youngest owner has to be a minimum of 55.

 - The minimum value of your property needs to be £70,000.